filerjs/filer/CONTRIBUTING.md

 Once you've done some hacking and you'd like to have your work merged, you'll need to make a pull request.
-If you're patch includes code, make sure to check that all the unit tests pass, including any new tests you wrote.
+If your patch includes code, make sure to check that all the unit tests pass, including any new tests you wrote.
 Finally, make sure you add yourself to the `AUTHORS` file.